nhuhoang0701/wasabi/README.md

  Once the env. is ready, to just get the necessaries var. env., from the ~/wasabi root folder (the folder which contains this README.md file):
       `source ./scripts/set_env.sh`

+ # Compile a wasm/WASI binary and launch his test:
+ 'cd ~/wasabi/src/test/wasi/'
+ 'rm -rf ./build'
+ 'mkdir build'
+ 'cd build'
+ 'cmake ..'
+ 'cmake --build .'
+ 'ctest'

- # Execute wasm/WASI file on your browser:
+ # Execute wasm/WASI binary on your browser:
   - From the folder '~/wasabi/src/wasi_browser' start the http server  by typing `$HTTP_SERVER`
   - Open your browser at http://localhost:8080 and select your wasm file
       for example \\wsl$\Ubuntu\home\ghislain\wasabi5\wasabi\src\test\wasi\build\MyExample.wasm